 Significance of Bala Hanuman Temple Jamnagar

-The epic of Ramayana says that Lord Hanuman was a devoted disciple to Shri Ram.
+The epic of Ramayana says that Lord Hanuman was an ardent devotee of Shri Ram.
 His great deeds of rescuing Sita Mata from the clutches of Raavana and then helping Lord Ram in the battle against Lanka is amazing to read.
 Such great deeds have led to the constant chanting of the “Ram Dhun” that captivates all devotees visiting the place.
 This relentless chanting has made the temple pure with peace and devotion.

-The temple is dedicated to Lord Hanuman, Ram-Laxman and Janakji.
-Their idols are situated in the middle and Hanuman Ji resides on one side.
+The temple is in honour of Lord Hanuman, Ram-Laxman and Janakji.
+Their idols are in the middle and Hanuman Ji resides on one side.
 There is also a big framed photo of Shri Prembhikshuji Maharaj on the second side.

 The architecture of the temple is moderately modern.
 It is built on the south-eastern portion of the Ramnal lake.
-The temple’s structure portrays intricate architecture that is composed of ethnically designed pillars and amazing carvings.
-There is also a common saying that goes around the area that the temple has survived through natural calamities like cyclones, earthquakes and even cross border invasions.
+The temple’s structure portrays intricate architecture that consists of ethnically designed pillars and amazing carvings.
+There is also a common saying that goes around the area that the temple endured natural calamities like cyclones, earthquakes and even cross border invasions.

 Timings of Bala Hanuman Temple Jamnagar